mett29/DataViz/docs/report.md

 ***2.3 Frequency in online purchases by region (2019)***

-Shopping has become in recent years one of the main online activities: the following choropleth maps highlight the regions in which this activity is more frequent, broken down by time passed since the last online purchase.
+Shopping has become, in recent years, one of the main online activities: the following choropleth maps highlight the regions in which this activity is more frequent, broken down by time passed since the last online purchase.
 From this visalization, it appears that the inhabitants of the northern regions are generally confident in online shopping and do it very frequently; as the focus shifts towards the south, online purchases become more sporadic, showing that the majority of the inhabitant are not interested or are wary of shopping on the internet.
 This is especially apparent in the Campania and Sicilia regions, which have the highest percentage of inhabitants that have never made an online purchase.

 <br><div style="text-align:center">
    <img src="../assets/img/1st_block/fig_2_3.svg">